 - Obesity and weight gain: When inflammation levels rise and your hormones become altered, this may mean impaired thyroid function, a sluggish metabolism and other issues controlling your weight.

-- Grapeseed oil is a cooking oil that’s made by pressing the seeds of grapes.
+- Grapeseed oil is made by pressing grape seeds.
 It’s high in vitamin E and very high in polyunsaturated fats (PUFAS).

-- Potential benefits of grapeseed oil include moisturizing skin and hair, and helping to lower high cholesterol.
+- Other potential health benefits of grapeseed oil include moisturizing skin and hair and helping lower high cholesterol.

 - It shouldn’t be the primary source of fat in your diet, and you should aim to balance it out with other types of healthy fats.